Lentil Picadillo is a vegetarian take on the classic Mexican recipe.

 - Sort and rinse the lentils.
 Place them in a medium saucepan and cover with the 3 cups of water.
 Bring to a boil, then reduce heat to low and cover.
 Cook until done, about 20 minutes.
 You just want them to be tender, not mushy.

 - Meanwhile, remove the core from the tomatoes.
 Place the tomatoes in a blender and puree.
 It should be just shy of 2 cups of liquid.
 Set aside.
+You can also just use canned tomato sauce.

 - While the lentils cook, this is a good time to chop and prep all the veggies.